 Are Temporary Dental Professionals Contractors?

-According to the regulations set out by the CRA, temporary dental professionals are not contractors.
+According to the regulations set out by the Federal Government, temporary dental professionals are not contractors.
 While this subject gets a little complicated, it’s important to note that temporary dental workers do not meet the criteria for a self-employed individual.
 Using temporary dental workers a “few times per year” or “only occasionally” does not impact their employment status.
 All temporary dental workers are employees.

 There are quite a few reasons for this, namely: